fedeghe/interval/source/README.md

 - **`status`**: the status of the instance among `['init', 'running', 'paused', 'ended', 'error']`

 ## Sliding pauses
-This thing applies **only in case** the end of the interval is defined, thus only when `endsIn` is invoked.
+Sliding pauses make sense **only in case** the end of the interval is defined, thus only when `endsIn` is invoked.

 ![100runs](https://raw.githubusercontent.com/fedeghe/interval/master/schema-slide.jpeg)

-here the end is set `endsIn`, then we trigger two different pauses:
+here the end is set calling `endsIn`, then we trigger two different pauses:
 - **a sliding pause**:
-     pauses the ticking notifications until not resumed, assuming it will last for an amount of time equal to `TP1` the planned end will be slided forward accounting it.
+     pauses the ticking notifications until resumed, assuming the pause lasts for `TP1` ms the planned end will be slided forward accounting it.
-- **a default pause**; it just pauses the ticking notifications without updating the planned end.
+- **a default pause**: it just pauses the ticking notifications without updating the planned end.

 ## Why? ... just cause `setInterval` is badly divergent!
 I tried some environments and looks like all shows time warping (+) to some extent.